 Day 2 of the Northwest Creeking Competition came as racers woke misty eyed from the nearby Macklemore dance-off.
 Breakfast was cooked for the Hood River Gorge-ians by The Kayak Shed (Special thanks to John Hart and the crew!), and we were off to an early…Continue

-Added by Kim Becker (Russell) on April 27, 2013 at 9:00am — No Comments
+Added by Kim Russell (previously Becker) on April 27, 2013 at 9:00am — No Comments

 The Sea Otter Classic is to mountain biking what the Northwest Creeking Competition is to whitewater paddling.
 This event draws hundreds of paddlers and spectators alike as folks have the opportunity to compete in three downriver races in two days.
 It is also the second event of the Western Whitewater Championship Series, the NW's premiere whitewater racing series.
 This was my fifth year attending the event, and one that will always…Continue

-Added by Kim Becker (Russell) on April 26, 2013 at 5:29pm — No Comments
+Added by Kim Russell (previously Becker) on April 26, 2013 at 5:29pm — No Comments